NoelDeMartin/soukai/docs/guide/defining-models.md

 }
 ```

-Instances of this model will respond to accessing to the `nickname` property by invoking the attribute getter:
+Instances of this model will respond to accessing the `nickname` property by invoking the attribute getter:

 ```javascript
 const user = new User({ name: 'John Doe' });